 - Rotation.
-Rotation policies are still rather rare: the 2013 Conference Board Report found that only 14% of companies with at least \$5 billion in revenue have a formal committee member rotation policy.
-Some members were opposed in principle to rotating committee members or leadership positions.
+Rotation policies are still rather rare: the 2013 Conference Board Report found that only 14% of companies with at least \$5 billion in revenue have a formal committee member rotation policy.15 Some members were opposed in principle to rotating committee members or leadership positions.
 "If something is working for the board, you shouldn't force rotation at an arbitrary time," one lead director said.
 But several saw benefit in periodic change and had rules of thumb for rotation, often ranging from three to seven years.
 Both audit chairs and lead directors said that too-frequent rotation of their roles would be damaging.
 According to one member, lead directors "need to establish themselves" to be a true counterweight to the CEO; audit committee chairs need continuity, particularly against the backdrop of five-year mandatory audit partner rotation. - Retirement.
 One member pointed to mandatory retirement as an alternative to having a rotation policy.
 Mandatory retirement policies are common, particularly at larger companies.
-The 2013 Conference Board Report noted that 77% of companies with at least \$5 billion in revenue have an age-based mandatory director-retirement policy; 2% have policies based on tenure.
-For companies that have such policies, the median retirement age is 72.
-Spencer Stuart's Board Index notes that the
+The 2013 Conference Board Report noted that 77% of companies with at least \$5 billion in revenue have an age-based mandatory director-retirement policy; 2% have policies based on tenure.16 For companies

-&lt;sup>14 2012 Spencer Stuart Board Index, 26.
+14 2012 Spencer Stuart Board Index, 26.

-&lt;sup>15 2013 Conference Board Report, 211, Figure 13.18.
+15 2013 Conference Board Report, 211, Figure 13.18.

-&lt;sup>16 2012 Spencer Stuart Board Index, 175, Figure 12.2.
+16 2012 Spencer Stuart Board Index, 175, Figure 12.2.